SCS Software: Truck Simulator

 The Truck Simulator series includes Euro Truck Simulator, published in 2008 and its sequel game, Euro Truck Simulator 2, which was released in 2012.
 Both games focus on truck/lorry driving in European countries, such as the United Kingdom, Germany, the Czech Republic, Luxembourg, Italy, France, Belgium, the Netherlands, Austria, and Switzerland.
 SCS Software has released a number of maps as downloadable content (DLC) for Euro Truck Simulator 2.
-The first DLC, "Going East!" was released in late 2013, and includes a number of Eastern European countries; adding Hungary and expanding on the Czech Republic, Slovakia and Poland.
+The first DLC, "Going East!" was released in late 2013, and includes a number of Central European countries; adding Hungary and expanding on the Czech Republic, Slovakia and Poland.
 A further map expansion for Scandinavia; including Denmark, Norway and Sweden; was released on 6 May 2015.
 The update also included licensed Mercedes-Benz trademarks and branding.
 Further map DLCs included "Vive la France" on 5 December 2016 expanding further into France, and "Italia" on 5 December 2017 adding to the game's coverage of Italy.
 Released on 29 November 2018, "Beyond the Baltic Sea" expanded across Latvia, Lithuania, Estonia, and parts of Russia and Finland, and "Road to the Black Sea" added Romania, Bulgaria, and the Thrace region of Turkey on 5 December 2019.
 "Iberia", released 8 April 2021, added Spain and Portugal.
 Future plans as of 2023 include "West Balkans" and "Heart of Russia" DLCs, although the latter has been delayed indefinitely due to concerns over the 2022 Russian invasion of Ukraine.